grafana/alloy/docs/sources/troubleshoot/support_bundle.md

 to debug an issue.

 {{< admonition type="note" >}}
-By default this endpoint is enabled, but may be disabled using the `--disable-support-bundle` runtime flag.
+This endpoint is enabled by default, but may be disabled using the `--disable-support-bundle` runtime flag.
 {{< /admonition >}}

 The duration parameter is optional, must be less than or equal to the